2/2016 - present: Senior

-Helped develop several web-based applications including a customer profiler, expression builder, relationship marketing control graph applet, and java web start deployed visualization application.
+Helped develop several web-based applications including a customer profiler, expression builder, relationship marketing control graph applet, and Java web start deployed visualization application.
 My group was responsible for introducing powerful interactive data exploratory tools, that could export their results in easy to understand web-deployed reports.
 Worked closely with the data mining and analytical services group to ensure that our charting components addressed the needs of the customer, and were able to handle specialized e-commerce data.
-Built the tools in java taking advantage of thirdparty libraries from OpenViz and Tom Sawyer.
+Built the tools in Java taking advantage of third-party libraries from OpenViz and Tom Sawyer.

 1/1993 - 10/1995:

 Computer Scientist, Lawrence Livermore National Laboratory

 Investigated new techniques for vector field visualization as part of an internal research project.
 The results have been incorporated into a suite of Iris Explorer modules.
 Created a class hierarchy of mesh independent visualization algorithms for vector fields.